brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 liked the chance to test my socks/shoes and to make sure that blisters weren't going to be an issue.
 You don't need to go to an exotic location to have a training hike like this, just be sure to hike multiple long days **consecutively** to get used to that experience.
-* I lost about 25 pounds during this process and got to a BMI target of 24.
+* I lost about 25 pounds during the training process and got to a BMI target of 24.
 Coincidentally (or not), my pack weight was around 25 pounds.
 Anyone who plans to spend a lot of time/money getting into "ultralight" gear should first make sure that they are <=24 BMI.